Turkey: Joint US-Kurdish patrols in Syria are ‘unacceptable’

 Turkey considers the Kurdish militia that forms the backbone of the SDF an extension of the Kurdish insurgency within Turkey.
 U.S. support for the Kurdish-led forces, who retook large areas from IS, has raised tensions between the two NATO allies.

-Speaking to reporters in parliament on Tuesday, Erdogan said: “Not only can we not accept (the joint patrols), such a development will cause serious problems at the border.”
+“Not only can we not accept (the joint patrols), such a development will cause serious problems at the border,” Erdogan told reporters at parliament.

 Most Read Nation & World Stories